pspeder/LinuxAss.s/CLI-tools/processes.md

-...some of these (namely, `ps` and `lsof`) are __beasts__ of commands - they both have a vast list of command line switches (see below), and a plethora of use cases, thus, being able to search in man pages is of importance (you do that by typing `/` then your search term, and then press `<ENTER>`, when reading the `man`-page).
+...some of these (namely, `ps` and `lsof`) are __beasts__ of commands - they both have a vast list of command line switches (see below), and a plethora of use cases, thus, being able to search in `man` pages is of importance (you do that by typing `/` then your search term, and then press `<ENTER>`, when reading the `man`-page).

 You are advised to read the man page of all commands that are named here.
-Specifically, I would recommend reading the "options" and/or "switches" section(s) of said `man`-pages, as this is key to understanding the operation of such programmes.
+Specifically, I would recommend reading the "options" and/or "switches" section(s) of said `man`-pages, as these are key to understanding the operation of such programmes.